Bringing Back NHL Arena Nicknames

 Climate Pledge Arena (Seattle Kraken)

-As the newest NHL franchise, the Seattle Kraken have a beautifully rebuilt arena waiting for them to hit the ice in 2021.
-As details came out about the Kraken, it was announced that they would play in the Climate Pledge Arena.
-This name is meaningful, as Amazon, the naming sponsor, is committing to make Climate Pledge Arena ‘zero-carbon’ while using it to call attention to the effects of climate change on the world.
+As the newest NHL franchise, the Seattle Kraken entered the league with a beautifully rebuilt arena when they hit the ice in 2021.
+As details came out about the Kraken, it was announced that it would be sponsored Amazon and called the Climate Pledge Arena.
+This name is meaningful, as Amazon is committing to make Climate Pledge Arena ‘zero-carbon’ while using it to call attention to the effects of climate change on the world.

 While this is a lofty and respectable goal, it doesn’t give much room to make a fun nickname.
 However, with a mascot as powerful as the Kraken, Seattle should establish a similarly intimidating nickname for their arena.
 Something to continue with the nautical theme, like “The Deep,” or they could harken back to their history and call it “The Metro.”